Causes of Childhood Disorders

 Learning disabilities affect academic merit regardless of normal intelligence levels.
 Some examples would be dyslexia (reading difficulty), dyscalculia (difficulty with math), and dysgraphia (writing difficulties).

-Symptoms: Children with learning disabilities may read at a slower pace, battle with basic arithmetic, or struggle to form coherent written sentences.
+Children with learning disabilities may read at a slower pace, struggle with basic arithmetic, or have difficulty forming coherent written sentences.
+Specialized instruction, tutors, and assistive technology have helped children with learning disabilities achieve academic accomplishments.

 Behavioral Disorders in Children